CirroBuild/FrostiDocs/docs/introduction.md

 title: Introduction
 slug: /
 description:
-  Frosti is your virtual cloud assistant.
+  Frosti is your virtual DevOps engineer.
 ---

 Frosti is a developer platform that automatically provisions, manages, and optimizes cloud infrastructure by inferring requirements from your application code.